juglab/featureforest/README.md

 [![codecov](https://codecov.io/gh/juglab/napari-sam-labeling-tools/branch/main/graph/badge.svg)](https://codecov.io/gh/juglab/napari-sam-labeling-tools)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-sam-labeling-tools)](https://napari-hub.org/plugins/napari-sam-labeling-tools)

-A plugin for segmentation using SAM model and its feature space.
+A napari plugin for segmentation using vision transformers' features.
-We developed a *napari* plugin to train a *Random Forest* model using extracted embeddings of the *SAM* model for input and just a few scribble labels provided by the user.
+We developed a *napari* plugin to train a *Random Forest* model using extracted embeddings of ViT models for input and just a few scribble labels provided by the user.
 This approach can do the segmentation of desired objects almost as well as manual segmentations but in a much shorter time with less manual effort.

 ----------------------------------